 Cristie Scott, Executive Director

-Since 2011, Cristie has served on the City of Durango Public Art Commission, currently acting as Chairwoman.
+Since 2011, Cristie has served on the City of Durango Public Art Commission, acting as Chairwoman between April 2013-August 2017, and is the local Arts & Culture sector representative on the Durango Area Tourism Organization (DATO) Board of Directors.